 I’ve been to Italy for Easter and I saw many people walking around in grocery stores with dozens of eggs.
 One man I saw must have been carrying 4 dozen eggs to purchase.
-First, I wanted to hide my car in case he was going to go on an egg-throwing spree but, then I remembered Easter was upcoming.
-Then, I suspected the eggs were for making “Pizza Ripiena” or better known as “Italian Easter Pie” to the Italian Americans.
+I suspected the eggs were for making “Pizza Ripiena” or better known as “Italian Easter Pie” to Americans.

 This Italian Easter pie is made typically only at Easter time and is really more of a Quiche but, is better known as “Easter Pie” to Americans.
 It’s real name in Italian is “Pizza Ripiena” which translated into English is “pizza full” and the word pizza here is used more as in “pie” but, not a sweet pie, such as a cherry pie but, more like a “pizza pie.”Are you following?

 It is made with eggs, diced Prosciutto, dried Italian sausage, fresh mozzarella cheese, Parmesan cheese and seasonings.
 Although there are many variations of this Easter Pie, such as with ricotta cheese, based on the different regions of Italy, I’m most familiar with this one.

 Italians in Italy make the dough for this Easter Pie but, I’m going to take the easy way out and use Marie Calendar’s frozen pie crusts plus Pillsbury Refrigerated Pie Crusts for the top layer.
 This will cut the time in making these delicious pies by a lot.

 Then, put it into the pie crusts with grated Parmesan cheese and then poured the whisked eggs seasoned with salt and pepper.

 It can be stored in the refrigerator for several days and tastes good cold or at room temperature.
 It is not reheated so, it is perfect for a buffet.
 This quiche is delicious and a filling side dish.
-This pastry lattice roller cutter would make a beautiful presentation.
+This pastry lattice roller cutter from Amazon would make a beautiful presentation.
 However, you’d want to bake the pie for a shorter time period as the egg mixture would cook faster.
 Check it 15 min prior to removing.